 As an entrepreneur, take advantage of our 6-step process

 At Simon Associates Management Consultants, we specialize in new business development, especially early-stage companies and turn-around situations.
-Our 6-Step Process is designed for entrepreneurs who need innovative business strategies so they can adapt to changing times.
-Please contact us to discuss how we might help you find startup capital, launch your business, capture customers and grow market share.
+Our 6-Step Process is designed for entrepreneurs (of any age) who need smart, innovative business strategies so they can adapt to changing times and capitalize on new technologies.
+Please contact us to discuss how our process works and also how we might help you realign your company culture, launch your venture, capture customers and grow market share.
 We look forward to hearing from you.